Making any headway on building an access road to the Ring of Fire remains a complex, winding and muddled path.

 Since Marten Falls is located south of the Ring of Fire deposits, it was not part of the east-west road study.

 But it is located 170 kilometres northeast of Nakina, close to where KWG Resources proposes a north-south rail corridor.
-Kaszycki said choosing the road alignment is the hands of Marten Falls.
+Kaszycki said choosing the road alignment is in the hands of Marten Falls.